cewing/training.python_web/source/presentations/week03.rst

 JSON Data Types
 ---------------

-JSON provides a few basic data types:
+JSON provides a few basic data types (see http://json.org/):

 .. class:: incremental

-* string: unicode, anything but '"', '\' and control chars
+* string: unicode, anything but ", \\ and control characters
 * number: any number, but json does not use octal or hexidecimal
 * object, array (we've seen these above)
 * true